tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 # On the Proper Definition of Veganism

+I write this article because I disagree with some vegan definitions, and I want to create my own.

 ## Something Doesn't Make Sense from the Ethical Perspective

 [The Vegan Society](https://www.vegansociety.com/go-vegan/definition-veganismhttps://www.vegansociety.com/go-vegan/definition-veganism) defines veganism as